A Giant List Of Common Social Fears

 Talking on the telephone

 Lastly, some people are fine talking on the phone when no one else is around, but don't like doing it when their friends or co-workers can overhear them.
 They fear that everyone is listening in on their conversation and judging them on it.
-They'll go to a different room to talk, or only return work-related calls when the people they share an office with aren't around.
+They'll go to a different room to talk, or only return work-related calls when the colleagues they share an office with aren't around.

-These days people often use text messages or email to have conversations they used to have by telephone.
+These days people often use text messages, social media, or email to have conversations they used to have by telephone.
 In a way this is a blessing for a phone-shy person, since they can avoid having to make a lot of calls.
 However, avoiding things doesn't help get over a fear of them, and on the relatively few occasions they do have to use the phone they may even be more nervous about it.

 Having your picture taken

-If someone has this fear it usually has to do with feeling self-conscious about their appearance, or how they'll look in a picture.
-They may worry that they'll get caught in an unflattering pose or captured from a bad angle.
+If someone has this fear it usually has to do with feeling self-conscious about their appearance, or how they'll look in a photo.
+They may worry they'll get caught in an unflattering pose or captured from a bad angle.
 Of course, when people look through the photos from last weekend's night out, 99% of the time they just want to see if they look good, and totally glance over the images of everyone else.

 Being recorded on video